oscar121/singulartest/README.md

 # Oscar Perdomo test

-This is a Playwrite test suit that includes the checking of the Login page, Product page and Checkout process.
+This is a Playwright test suit that includes the checking of the Login page, Product page and Checkout process.

 # Prequisites
 Nodejs
-Playwrite
+Playwright
 Npm

 ## Installation